dburalli/CapitalOneTechChallenge/ReadMe.txt

 To RUN:

 Clone project and open in IDE.
 Add environmentVariables.txt file
+Run the Main() in src/stockTicker/StockLogicController.java

 _________________________________________________________________________________________
 environmentVariables.txt has been separated from the project so as to not push APIKeys to